 Boeing 787-9 Dreamliner, United States of America

 Boeing's 787-9 Dreamliner is a stretched variant of the 787-8 aircraft.
-The aircraft will have a seating capacity suitable for 250-290 passengers.
+The aircraft has a seating capacity suitable for 250-290 passengers.

-It can travel up to a range of 14,800 to 15,750km.
-Boeing's 787-9 will offer new passenger-pleasing features and deliver high performance, while also consuming 20% less fuel than any other aircraft in its class.
+It can travel up to a range of 8,300nm (15,372km).
+Boeing's 787-9 offers new passenger-pleasing features and delivers high performance, while also consuming 20% less fuel than any other aircraft in its class.

-The maiden flight of the 787-9 is scheduled to take place in the second half of 2013.
-The first aircraft is expected to be delivered in early 2014.
+The maiden flight of the 787-9 was completed in September 2013.
+The first aircraft was delivered in June 2014.